 4. Sell It

 One obvious choice when you’re behind on your payments is to simply sell the home.
-This may be heartbreaking, but it is often a much safer option than trying to attain a loan modification or other forms of financial adjustments.
+This may feel heartbreaking.
+However, sometimes its a safer option than trying to obtain a loan modification or other financial adjustments.
 Quite often, a loan modification is simply the delay of the inevitable.
 A loan modification in and of itself doesn’t suddenly make you financially solvent.
-Unless you know for certain that your financial situation is going to improve in the near future, a loan modification will only put off the inevitable moment when you will face foreclosure, and this time with more debt and more problems.
-That’s why selling your house and walking away with a little bit of cash in hand is honestly the best option if you can’t just pay off the amount you owe outright.
+Unless you know for certain that your financial situation is going to improve, a loan modification may only delay the inevitable.
+For this reason, selling your house with a little cash in hand may be best option if you can’t pay off the amount you owe outright.